SebastianHylander/AlgorithmicProblemsolving/README.md

 All that is left to do now, is figure out how you can distribute the items to get as many as possible...

-## Hungarian alogrithm problem
-### Algorithm:
-Make use of a network-flow alogrithm to maximize the amount of magic-items the party can atune to, prioritize items of higher rarity
-A player can atune to a maximum of 3 items

 ### Input
 The first line contains two integers `N` and `M`, indicating the number of players in the party and the number of magic items in the collection, respectively.<br/>
 The following `M` lines contain: